albin-joseph/basics_of_programming/README.md

 - 🔧 The base branch for development is master.

-- 📝 Ensure your code follows the project's coding standards.
+- 📝 Ensure your code follows the coding standards.

 - 🚧 Open an issue for major changes or enhancements to discuss them before submitting a pull request.